What Makes Fixed Indexed Annuities So Popular with Pre-Retirees?

 Use our calculator to see how much guaranteed income your annuity can provide.

-Ultimately, retirement planning is not about chasing the highest possible return.
-It is about creating reliable income, preserving principal, and maintaining peace of mind.
-Fixed indexed annuities are not speculative vehicles—they are insurance-based solutions built to transfer certain risks away from you and onto the issuing carrier.
-In uncertain markets, that tradeoff can be incredibly valuable.
+At Diversified Insurance Brokers, we review dozens of contracts across multiple carriers to identify competitive caps, participation rates, spreads, and rider structures.
+Not all FIAs are built the same.
+Small differences in contract design can produce substantial differences in long-term income.
+Ultimately, retirement planning is not about chasing the highest possible return — it is about creating reliable income, preserving principal, and maintaining peace of mind.
+Fixed indexed annuities are not speculative vehicles; they are insurance-based solutions built to transfer certain risks away from you and onto the issuing carrier.
 Whether you are five years from retirement or already drawing income, understanding how principal protection, indexed growth, and guaranteed lifetime income work together can empower smarter decisions.

 Financial Protection Essentials